Emerging Leaders Program

 • Participants research the problem, develop a practical solution, and present their ideas in a clear, evidence-based argument.

-• Essays are evaluated by a panel of Babel staff, including the President on originality, clarity, and the strength of the proposed solution.
+• Essays are evaluated by a panel of Babel staff on originality, clarity, and the strength of the proposed solution.

-The winning essays are professionally edited and published in Verity Voices Journal.
+• The top three winning essays are edited and published in Verity Voices Journal.

 Why Emerging Leaders Program?